 Modifying Child Support Requires Experienced Guidance

 The formula for determining support is set by statute in Minnesota.
 The incomes of both parents are used to determine the amount of child support and address the issues of basic child support, the allocation of the child care costs between the parents, and the expenses related to medical support of the child.
 When necessary, child support can and must be modified.
-At my law firm, James D. Capra Inc., I have been helping clients for over 30 years.
+At my law firm, James D. Capra Inc., I have been helping clients in Ramsey County for over 30 years.

 What You Can Expect